kjosib/sophie/docs/mechanics.rst

 High-Order Type Checking (HOT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This feature is under development, so the precise details may change.

 > And at one point while working on the type checker, I had the provenance epiphany.
 > The objects we pass around to represent types should include both the
 > type per-se (i.e. calculus.SophieType) and also the provenance,